krisrandall/panda-tokens/README.md

 Note that to donate you will need some ether in your Metamask account - you can transfer to it by copying that address from Metamask and sending the ether from the `geth` terminal : `eth.sendTransaction({from: eth.accounts[0], to: "<Metamask account>", value: web3.toWei(1, "ether")})`

-To see your "PAN" tokens in Metamask, choose "ADD TOKEN" and paste in the address of the Panda Token contract.

 ### Trouble shooting